MIGHTYminnow/dashboard-notes/readme.txt

 5. Adjust the settings to meet your needs, and click save again.
 6. Navigate to any page to see your new note in action.

+== Frequently Asked Questions ==

+**How can I report security bugs?**

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/dashboard-notes)

 == Screenshots ==

 1. Dashboard Notes adds a new widget area which can be used to add new notes.